What is SMS Marketing? Strategy, Tips & Benefits

 Every marketer must consider the frequency and timing of sending text messages.
 Send at the wrong times or text too often, and you risk losing customers.
 So, when exactly is the best time to send an SMS?

 Generally, sending between business hours, 9am-6pm, is safest, but evening and weekend sends can be highly impactful for retail, leisure and entertainment messages.
-We also recommend avoiding night time sends – only some people turn their phone off overnight, and waking your customer at 3am is the easiest way to lose a loyal customer!
+We also recommend avoiding night time sends – waking somebody up at 3am is an easy way to lose a loyal customer!

 Getting the timing right is also key to ensuring your text messages align with your other marketing communications.
 For example, email and SMS should work together to maximise customer engagement and help increase your conversion rate, brand awareness and business growth.